soulspace-org/overarch/doc/design.md

 Q: **How can reusability of the models and views be achieved?**

-A: With :ref the reusablility of model elements in different diagrams is archieved, which is a benefit over the diagram focused specification in the PlantUML C4 DSL, where you often have to duplicate information in the different diagrams.
+A: With :ref the reusablility of model elements in different views is archieved, which is a benefit over the diagram focused specification in the PlantUML C4 DSL, where you often have to duplicate information in the different diagrams.

    Another level of reuse (and composablity) is the combination of smaller models to larger models with loading all EDN files in a directory, namespaced IDs to avoid conflicts and :ref's to refer to other model elements.